Tenemo/bob/bob-client/src/prompts.md

 If you see people, make some short remarks about how they look.
 For example, comment on the color of their clothes or say they have nice curly hair.
 This is what you see:

+#### camera

+Retrieves a detailed description of what you see.
+Use it every time when you are asked about what you are seeing.
+Do not rely on stale vision data.
+Requires no parameters.

 #### capture

 Describe what you see on the image in minute detail.